qor/doc/admin/extend_admin.md

 If you put any templates to `{qor view paths}/actions`, it will be loaded for index/edit/new/show pages automatically.

-And you can only load a html snippet for your index page, by creating a template `{qor view paths}/actions/index/my_html_snippet.tmpl`, it will be loaded into page's sub header.
+And you can only load an HTML snippet for your index page, by creating a template `{qor view paths}/actions/index/my_html_snippet.tmpl`, it will be loaded into page's subheader.

 ![view actions](view-actions.png)